steven-h-gardiner/xbrw/README.md

 1. anything not represented inside the content_scripts object in the manifest

+## Well that sounds pretty restricted

+We just didn't want to get anyone's hopes up.

+That said, you can do lots of useful things by rewriting webpages.

 ## The example application

 The example application injects a "Hello World" message over top of